claresudbery/clare-wiki-ably/pages/organising/tools/misc-tools.md

 - It's ridiculously difficult, but here's how:
   - Three dots, top right of email => Print => Print as PDF

+### Chrome bookmarks

+ - To copy bookmark links with titles as well as urls (eg to add links from bookmarks to a spreadsheet)...
+ - Create Chrome bookmarks folder (click 3 dots top right => bookmarks and lists => bookmark all tabs)
+ - Use Export functionality from bookmarks manager to export bookmarks (click three dots top right in bookmark manager)
+ - Open exported html in TextEdit, find the bit you're interested
+ - Then just c+p direct into Excel

 ### Getting Google Authenticator to autofill for passcodes and passkeys on iPhone 16 ios

 - Settings => General => Autofill & Passwords => Autofill From